Wine glossary

 Reserve

-This term indicates wines with a longer ageing period than usual.
-On the label, it preceeds the vintage indication
+A term used for wines that undergo a longer ageing period than normally required.
+It appears on the label before the vintage indication

 Roundness

-A wine is defined as round when the sensations it creates are complex, but balanced and soft at the same time
+A wine is described as round when it offers complex yet balanced and smooth sensations

 s